crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 ## Task 2: Deploy your Application

 Now that the updated application is compiled and uploaded to Bluemix, you are ready to deploy it using Active Deploy.
-You can do this using the Active Deploy **CLI* commands, or you can do this using the Active Deploy **Dashboard GUI**.
+You can do this using the Active Deploy **CLI** commands, or you can do this using the Active Deploy **Dashboard GUI**.

 Basic operation - Active Deploy will:
  * Route traffic to `APPNAME2` and start ramping up instances of `APPNAME2` (the Ramp-up Phase).
  * Turn off the route to `APPNAME` once the number of instances of `APPNAME2` is the same as for `APPNAME` (the Test Phase).
  * Finally, reduce the number of instances of `APPNAME` to 1 (the Ramp-down Phase).

-Note: Before you execute **Task 2**, look at **Task 3** and prepare the browser page with your application url so you can watch it change during deployment
+Note: Before continuing, in preperation for **Task 3**, prepare the browser page with your application URL so you can refresh and watch it change during deployment

 **CLI**

-1. Use the `cf active-deploy-create` command to create a new deployment.
+1. Use the create command to create a new deployment.

-2. At the command line
 	* `cf active-deploy-create APPNAME APPNAME2 --label "Appname Update" --rampup 10m --test 10m --rampdown 2`

 **Dashboard**

- 1. Go to the Bluemix Dashboard and click on the Active Deploy service tile
+ 1. Go to the Bluemix Dashboard and click on the `Active Deploy` service tile

  2. Create a new deployment
   * Click on the `Create New Deployment` button.
   * Under the `Select Current Version` section, select `APPNAME`
   * Under the `Select New Version` section, select `APPNAME2`.
-  * Fill in a lab - "Appname Update" would work
+  * Fill in a label - "Appname Update" would work
   * Fill in description if you like
-  * Keep `Transition type` as default
+  * Keep `Transition type` as the default "Automatic"
-  * Fill in for the phase times - Use any values you like, these cause the deployment to happen in a reasonable lab time-frame - Ramp up: 10 min, Test 10 min, Rampe Down: 2 min
+  * Fill in for the phase times - Use Ramp up: 10 min, Test 10 min, Rampe Down: 2 min (these cause the deployment to happen in a reasonable lab time-frame)

  3. Execute the Deployment
   * Click the `Create` button to create the new deployment.
 Upon successful creation, the page will display the details of the new deployment.

 ## Task 3: Watch and Validate the Deployment

 Now that the deployment is created, it will take the total time of your specificed phase times to execute.
 The really interesting part is the first part, where you get traffic from both versions of your application as the service adjusts instances on the same URL route - this allows users to never lose functionality of the application as it is updated.

-Here is what you will see
+Here is what you will see:

 	When the phase is _rampup_:
       * `cf apps` should show both that `APPNAME` and `APPNAME2` are assigned the same route.
       * Reloading your browser should show both versions if your application